hunchmen/java-novice/README.md

 >* There are JVMs available for most platforms.
 >* Java programs run on any JVM - regardless of underlying OS

+Java Terminology
+>* Source code: the set of instruction written by the developer
+>* Compiler: converts source code into Java Bytecode
+>* Bytecode: the which can be executed in a Java virtual machine(JVM)